arifulhaque145/arifulhaque145/README.md

 ## 💡 Quote

-> *"Code is like humor.
-When you have to explain it, it’s bad."* – Cory House
+> *"Everybody in this country should learn to program a computer, because it teaches you how to think."* – Steve Jobs

 ---
 ⭐️ From [Ariful Haque](https://github.com/arifulhaque145)